dm4ml/motion/README.md

 You can run `make install` to install an editable source of Motion.
 We use `poetry` to manage dependencies.

 To run tests, we use `pytest` and a local Redis cache.
 You should run Redis on port 6381 before you run `make tests`.
-To run Redis with Docker, run the following command in your terminal:
+To run Redis with Docker, either run the `docker-compose.yml` file in this repo (i.e., `docker-compose up`) or run the following command in your terminal:

 ```bash
 docker run -p 6381:6379 --name motion-backend-testing redis/redis-stack-server:latest